What Heavy Haul Trucking Is and Why It’s Important

 Tags:

-Heavy haul trucking does present challenges to drivers and fleet managers because of the sheer size of the freight and various local, state, and federal regulations.
-It requires using the proper type of commercial trailer whether for standard freight or oversize hauling.
+Heavy haul trucking presents challenges to drivers and fleet managers because of the sheer size of the freight and various local, state, and federal regulations.
+It requires using the proper type of commercial trailer, whether for standard freight or oversize hauling.

-Before you get on the road, it’s important to understand what heavy hauls carry, different types of heavy haulers, and regulations that may affect your equipment choices and freight.
+Before you get on the road, you must understand what heavy hauls carry, the different types of heavy haulers, and the regulations that may affect your equipment choices and freight.

 What Is a Heavy Haul Load?